francoism90/auto-encode/README.md

 * Map metadata (e.g. subtitles, tags, etc.) of the original file, so it is available in the encoded file.

 ## Todo's
 * External subtitle mapping support (e.g. `/path/of/original-video.srt`) (removed in last revision).
-Note: Subtitles included in the original file is already convert into the video-output.
+Note: Subtitles included in the original file are already converted into the encoded video.
 * Add more HWAccel-presets (please let me know your test results!)

 ## Examples